Hypergraph Representation via Axis-Aligned Point-Subspace Cover: Generalization to Point-Subspace Cover

+Now we generalize the vertex separability property using the definition of a path (see \cref{def:path} from \cref{sec:repgraph}).

-\begin{definition}[Vertex separability] For a given $d \choose \ell$-hypergraph $G$ two distinct vertices $v$ and $v'$ from the same part $V_I$ where $I \in {[d]\choose \ell}$ are \emph{separable} if there exists a free coordinate $j \in [d]$, that is not free in $V_I$ such that every $v$-$v'$ path contains a vertex in one of the $d-1 \choose \ell-1$ parts that share the free coordinate $j$.
-(Informally, removing all those $d-1\choose\ell -1$ parts from the vertex set and from the hyperedges separates $v$ and $v'$.)
-A hypergraph is called \emph{vertex-separable} if every two vertices from the same part are separable. \end{definition}
+\begin{definition}[Vertex separability] Let $I\in {\binom{[d]}{\ell}}$ be any set.
+For a given $\binom{d}{\ell}$-hypergraph $G$, two distinct vertices $v$ and $v'\in V_I$ are \emph{separable} if there exists $j \in [d]\setminus I$ such that every $v$--$v'$ path contains a vertex in $\widehat V_j$.
+(Informally, removing $\widehat V_j$ from the vertex set and from the hyperedges of $G$ separates $v$ and $v'$.)
+A hypergraph $G$ is called \emph{vertex-separable} if every two distinct vertices from the same vertex part of $G$ are separable. \end{definition}

-In an analogous way we can generalize edge separability and Lemma~\ref{lem:v-e_sep} that vertex separability implies edge separability.
+In an analogous way we can generalize edge separability and \cref{lem:v-e_sep} that vertex separability implies edge separability.

-\begin{definition}[Edge separability] For a given $d \choose \ell$-hypergraph $G$ two distinct hyperedges $e$ and $e'$ are \emph{separable} if there exists a free coordinate $j \in [d]$ such that every $e$--$e'$~path contains a vertex in one of the $d-1 \choose \ell-1$ parts that share the free coordinate $j$.
-A hypergraph is called \emph{edge-separable} if every two hyperedges are separable. \end{definition}
+\begin{definition}[Edge separability] For a given $\binom{d}{\ell}$-hypergraph $G$, two distinct hyperedges $e$ and $e'$ of $G$ are \emph{separable} if there exists $j \in [d]$ such that every $e$--$e'$~path contains a vertex in $\widehat V_j$.
+A hypergraph $G$ is called \emph{edge-separable} if every two distinct hyperedges of $G$ are separable. \end{definition}